prototypefund/reproducible-website/_events/berlin2017/agenda.md

 *November 1, 2017*

-*   09:45 Opening session (No notes taken in this session)

-    The second day of the Summit opened with a summary of the work done during the previous day, and a brief overview of the plan for the day ahead.
+*   09:45 Opening session – The second day of the Summit opened with a summary of the work done during the previous day, and a brief overview of the plan for the day ahead.
 *   09:55 Working Sessions III (Session notes start on page 36)
     * Improving reproducible builds in Java – Gábor
     * Bootstrapping: Mapping the problem space – Ricardo